I’m Neil Monaghan.

 I’ve teamed up with producer-director Ben Pickering, who after his own short-lived political career has been making movies on and off for more than twenty years.

-In June this year he released the world’s first crowd-investor funded film, WELCOME TO CURIOSITY, a psychological thriller starring Richard Blackwood (EASTENDERS’ Vincent) and Amrita Acharia (Irri from GAMES OF THRONES).
+In June 2018 he released the world’s first fully crowd-investor funded film, WELCOME TO CURIOSITY, a psychological thriller starring Richard Blackwood (EASTENDERS’ Vincent) and Amrita Acharia (Irri from GAMES OF THRONES).
 Before that he turned the British crime thriller on its head with THE SMOKE, starring Matt di Angelo (HUSTLE), Stephen Marcus (Nick the Greek in LOCK STOCK AND TWO SMOKING BARRELS) and Alan Ford (Bricktop in SNATCH).

 Between us we’ve worked on films with budgets from £6,000 to £2½ million.

 But for our next project we want to try something a bit different.

 It's a horror movie, set in London on election night.

 Think ABIGAIL’S PARTY meets THE PURGE.

 And with polarised politics on both sides of the Atlantic, it's a movie with a message that couldn't be any more relevant.

 The Britain of ELECTION NIGHT is a society where the public has grown cynical about the establishment and traditional politicians.